gugarosp/lumitasy/README.md

 2. Clone this repository

-3. Go the the folder where you clond the repository and run `npm install`
+3. Go the the folder where you cloned the repository and run `npm install`

 4. Wait for the installation and then run `npm start`